 Why is my thermostat not working?

 In the age of Nest, and connected appliances not to mention DIY YouTube or TikTok channels, many try to tackle upgrading thermostats themselves.
-When we get the call about a DIY installed thermostat we often see things like: barley touching wires, missing insulated casing on wires, broken or pinched wires.
+When we get the call about a DIY-installed thermostat we often see things like: barely touching wires, missing insulated casing on wires, and broken or pinched wires.
 It’s important that wires all along the path from the thermostat to the indoor unit be inspected to ensure they weren’t inadvertently damaged.
 Sometimes, that one nail that didn’t seat in the stud correctly can poke out and snag a wire that is being pulled by.